zeta-chain/docs/docs/developers/omnichain/zrc-20.md

 given tokens.
 When `onCrossChainCall` is called, it performs a swap to a target ZRC-20 token and withdraws it to an address on a native chain.

-Check out the [Withdraw tutorial](/developers/omnichain/tutorials/withdraw) to see how to deposit tokens to ZetaChain as ZRC-20 and use the `withdraw` function to withdraw them back to their native chain.

-Or check out a more advanced
-[Swap tutorial](/developers/omnichain/tutorials/swap) to see how to deposit tokens (like tMATIC), swap them to another token (like gETH) using the internal liquidity pools on ZetaChain, and withdraw them to their native chain (like Goerli).
+Check out the [Swap tutorial](/developers/omnichain/tutorials/swap) to see how to deposit tokens (like tMATIC), swap them to another token (like gETH) using the internal liquidity pools on ZetaChain, and withdraw them to their native chain (like Goerli).

 ## Building on ZRC-20